-After you’ve determined how user-generated video will align to your strategic goals and how it will be managed internally, it’s time to create a plan to actually collect the videos.
+After you’ve determined how user-generated video will align to your strategic goals and how it will be managed internally, it’s time to create a plan to actually produce the videos.

 In your plan, you should consider the following:

-- Which products do you want to collect videos for?
+- Which products do you want to produce videos for?

 - What stories do you want to tell and which customer segments would be best to tell them?

-- Which channels should you use to engage with customers to collect these videos?
+- Which channels should you use to engage with customers to produce these videos?

-- Should you provide any sort of incentive or run a contest to collect videos?
+- Should you provide any sort of incentive or run a contest to produce videos?

-After building out your video collection plan, you give yourself a better idea of how you can reach your goals and then execute on the initiative.
+After building out your video production plan, you give yourself a better idea of how you can reach your goals and then execute on the initiative.

 Ready to start producing your own user generated story-first videos?
 The StoryTap platform makes it easy for big brands to produce specific video experience stories at scale.
 Our platform will then distribute approved customer videos to help drive traffic, customer engagement, and increased conversions.
 Additionally, our client success team makes sure that we do all the heavy lifting, not you.
 Click here to learn more about our platform and get started!